Peyman-HK/Stabilized-HiDe-MK/README.md

+# Deep neural networks with controlled variable selection for the identification of putative causal genetic variants

-# De-randomized Hierarchical deep neural network with multiple knockoffs (De-randomized HiDe-MK)
+The proposed method is called: De-randomized Hierarchical deep neural network with multiple knockoffs (De-randomized HiDe-MK).

 This repository code was written in Keras is for a novel hierarchical deep neural network which is equipped with multiple sets of knockoffs with FDR guarantees.
 To reproduce the results please have Keras version 2.4 and Tensorflow 2.1.